sds-edu/SDS-Kubernetes-Guide/README.md

 If you check quick enough, you will be able to see the old pods terminating and the new pods starting.

 Verify the update by checking if the app is running.
-Use the commands from (this section)[#162-load-balancing] to do so.
+Use the commands from [this section](#162-load-balancing) to do so.

 You may also confirm this update by:
 ```bash